jashandeep-sohi/pyds/_sources/introduction.txt

 assignment based language, with support for integers, real numbers, sequences, text and other various types.

-This module parses PDS labels into Python objects which can then be used to further process and analyze the labels.
-The reverse is also possible: it can serialize those Python objects into a valid PDS label string.
+This module is capable of parsing PDS label strings into Python objects which can then be used to read and manipulate different properties of the label.
+The reverse is also possible: it can serialize Python objects into a valid PDS string.

 .. _Planetary Data System: http://pds.jpl.nasa.gov/